Supercars DAO to launch their ARENA PVE Platform on May 20th

 Darqtec announce May 20th for the highly anticipated ARENA PVE launch of Supercars Play-to-Earn DAO.

-“what truly sets us apart from other games is our CARDAO structure.
-This is quite unique in this space, and I feel it provides a deeper sense of community, ownership and loyalty among our members”.”BRISBANE, QUEENSLAND, AUSTRALIA, May 19, 2022 /EINPresswire.com/ -- Darqtec announced today the launch date for the highly anticipated Arena PVE version of their “Play-to-Earn” Supercars game.
+what truly sets us apart from other games is our CARDAO structure.
+This is quite unique in this space, and I feel it provides a deeper sense of community, ownership and loyalty among our members”BRISBANE, QUEENSLAND, AUSTRALIA, May 20, 2022 /EINPresswire.com/ -- Darqtec announced today the launch date for the highly anticipated Arena PVE version of their “Play-to-Earn” Supercars game.
 Jaime Terauds, Director of Business Development stated “after our official launch announcement in early March, just 8 short weeks ago, we have been absolutely blown away by the enthusiastic response to the first phase of our project”.

 — Jaime Terauds

-“Our social media community has grown beyond our expectations, the NFT Cars sold out, our first 100,000 space Parking Lot prelaunch event sold out in just 18 minutes, and we have over 40,000 CARS reserved in our liquidity pool” “After achieving all these amazing milestones, now is the time for us to deliver on the second, and most exciting phase of our project, the actual game play”.
+“Our social media community has grown beyond our expectations, the weight for the Car NFTs has risen to more than 10,000 and we have now completed two Parking Lots for our Car DAO community.”
+“After achieving all these amazing milestones, now is the time for us to deliver on the second, and most exciting phase of our project, the actual game play”.
 Terauds continued.

 The company is announcing the Beta launch of the Arena PVE on May 20th.
 This second beta testing stage will activate the Super Arena PvE battles.
 The first track scenario “Mountain Loop” will be launched during this phase, after which the CarDAO community will vote on the creation of additional new track scenarios.

-Note: Correction: An earlier press release referenced some incorrect figures related to our NFT figures, which have been corrected in this release.